Fazendaaa/Succubus/docs/README.md

 That definition put together with the whole [Project Manifest](#project-manifest) concept, allow the broker -- Succubus -- to proper operate by the given guidelines.

-## Pipe Production Environment
+## Lean approach

-Bringing the whole [Just In Time (JIT)](http://people.brunel.ac.uk/~mastjjb/jeb/or/jit.html) production philosophy to the "code development" environment -- please don't mistake the whole [JIT](https://www.freecodecamp.org/news/just-in-time-compilation-explained/) used in compilers with this one --; making the whole pipe process more efficient by default by avoiding late binding or some late checks down the process.
-This also allows to easily reproduce the whole "production" environment in your machine but looking only at a part of a service, a project; this allows us to better understand and made a translation of some sorts of the microservices idea but in looking even deeper in in your machine, kinda like a *behavior-service* approach.
+Bringing the whole [Just In Time (JIT)](http://people.brunel.ac.uk/~mastjjb/jeb/or/jit.html) production philosophy to the "code development" environment -- kinda like the one used in [compilers](https://www.freecodecamp.org/news/just-in-time-compilation-explained/) --; making the whole pipe process more efficient by default by avoiding late binding or some late checks down the process.
+This also allows to easily reproduce the whole "production" environment in your machine but looking only at a part of a service, a project; this allows us to better understand and made a translation of some sorts of the microservices idea but in looking even deeper in in your machine, kinda like a *behavior-service* approach:

+- Lean product development
+- Autonomation
+- Short-cycle experimentation
+- Prototyping
+- Set-based design
+- Development of re-usable knowledge

 This approach is a tool to enforce some well-know software developments like: